Advice firms are investing in technology, but adoption isn’t keeping up

 A document is shared through an older route because it avoids an extra step.

-That wider pattern is visible in adviser research too.
-NextWealth found that nearly 75% of advisers made changes to their technology over the year of 2024, yet only 26% said they were satisfied with their current tech stack.² That suggests the challenge is no longer just accessing technology, but whether it fits well enough into day-to-day processes to be used consistently.
+This shows up in adviser research too.
+NextWealth found that nearly 75% of advisers made changes to their technology during 2024, yet only 26% said they were satisfied with their current tech stack.² That suggests the challenge is no longer just accessing technology, but whether it fits well enough into day-to-day processes to be used consistently.

-Once usage becomes patchy, the firm starts carrying two main business processes at once: the process intended to run, and the process people actually follow.
+Once usage becomes patchy, the firm ends up running two processes at once: the intended process, and the process people actually follow.

 FE fundinfo’s 2024 Financial Adviser study shows why firms keep investing despite this.
 It found that 55% of advisers had increased spending on technology over the previous year, and 40% planned to increase spending again over the next 12 months.³ The appetite to improve is clearly there.
 The harder part is turning that investment into processes that are actually followed.